New Zealand's Indigenous people are furious over plans to snuff out anti-smoking laws

 Will Māori and Pasifika protests succeed?

-Neither the repeal of the smokefree bill nor the Māori Health Authority has yet occurred: The new Health Minister promises to scrap the Māori Health Authority by Christmas and repeal the smokefree bill before March 2024, per the coalition government's agreement.
+Neither the repeal of the smokefree bill nor the Māori Health Authority has yet occurred: The new Health Minister has promised to scrap the Māori Health Authority by Christmas and repeal the smokefree bill before March 2024, per the coalition government's agreement.

 Tufaga from Māori Public Health helped launch a petition – "Put our People over Profit - Stop the Repeal of the Smokefree Legislation!" – that has received 25,000 signatures in a week, from November 27 to December 4.
 "The new government is more worried about the profit you can make off tobacco than our lives," she says.
 "It's the tone of colonization coming back into the fold again."